Skip to main content

 Egress controls

 Production gateways should require HTTPS for remote MCP servers and block private, local, and reserved network targets unless you intentionally allow specific hosts.
-Use these controls together:
+Use these controls together: Use allow-lists for trusted internal MCP endpoints instead of enabling broad private-network access.

 Write confirmations